 How does 2022 compare to previous years?

 Ransomware really started to take hold in the education sector in 2019.
 With just 10 attacks reported in 2018 but 98 reported in 2019, this was an 880 percent year-on-year increase.
-However, these figures fell in 2020 to 83 and even further to 67 in 2021.
-But, with the astronomical ransom demanded from Broward County Public Schools and some of the other larger, more targeted attacks on bigger school districts with higher budgets and a larger numbers of students, hackers are perhaps becoming more tactical in their approach.
+However, these figures fell in 2020 to 83 and even further to 68 in 2021 before stabilizing in 2022 (65).
+But, with the high levels of downtime caused by these attacks and the vast amount of data being stolen, it is clear hackers have become more tactical in their approach, going after bigger school districts with higher budgets and a larger number of students.

 - Number of attacks: